 The Old Way Of The CIO

 The CIO in days past had the responsibility of overseeing all technology and computer systems and managing the IT and procurement teams with the goal of ensuring the enterprise was set up for technological success.
-IT and procurement would evaluate software for months or even years before making a decision or going through an RFP process, and even so, would have to implement the new technology, host on local servers, and maintain and upgrade all of the existing systems.
+IT and procurement would evaluate software for months or even years before making a decision or going through an RFP process.
+And even so, they would have to implement the new technology, host on local servers, and maintain and upgrade all of the existing systems.
 The process was daunting to say the least, and was viewed as a black hole by many.
 There were few worse things than having to initiate a new software evaluation process.

 Today, however, the role of the CIO is comprised of innovation, connectedness, and empowerment, thanks in large part to the evolving SaaS marketplace and the new subscription economy.